junxianyong/INF2009-Team6/README.md

 | 11       | Close         | Idle           | Open          | Voice verified                                           | 10               | 1           | Wait for personnel to exit the mantrap                  |

+## 8. 🛠️ Justification of Hardware and Tools Selection

+### Hardware Selection

+1. **Raspberry Pi 4/5**:
+   - **Justification**: Chosen for its balance of affordability, portability, and sufficient computational power to handle edge-based biometric processing tasks.
+It supports integration with various sensors and peripherals, making it ideal for real-time authentication systems.

+2. **Webcam with Built-in Microphone**:
+   - **Justification**: Provides dual functionality for capturing both face and voice data, reducing hardware complexity and cost.

+3. **Ultrasonic Sensors**:
+   - **Justification**: Used for detecting personnel entering the mantrap.
+Ultrasonic sensors are reliable, cost-effective, and capable of detecting objects in real-time with high accuracy.

+4. **Servo Motors**:
+   - **Justification**: Used for gate control, suitable for simulating the opening and closing of gates for the purpose of this project.

+5. **I2C LCD**:
+   - **Justification**: Provides a simple and low-power display solution for showing system status and alerts, ensuring user-friendliness of the system.

+6. **Buzzer**:
+   - **Justification**: Used for audible alerts in case of unauthorized access or system errors.
+It is a cost-effective and reliable way to notify security personnel.

+### Software and Tools Selection

+1. **Google Speech Recognition**:
+   - **Justification**: Selected for its high accuracy and low latency in recognizing voice passphrases.
+It outperformed other tested libraries in terms of speed and reliability.

+2. **MobileFaceNet and MediaPipe**:
+   - **Justification**: MobileFaceNet was chosen for its lightweight nature and ability to generate accurate face embeddings.
+MediaPipe was selected for its efficient and robust face detection capabilities.

+3. **YOLOv5 TFLite**:
+   - **Justification**: Chosen for human detection due to its high accuracy in detecting multiple individuals in real-time.
+The TFLite version ensures compatibility and efficient running on edge devices like Raspberry Pi.

+4. **noisereduce Library**:
+   - **Justification**: Used for noise reduction in voice authentication.
+It is lightweight and effective, making it suitable for edge devices with limited computational resources.

+5. **Docker**:
+   - **Justification**: Used for containerizing the fog device components (e.g., MQTT broker, Nginx).
+Docker ensures consistency across environments and simplifies deployment.

+6. **MQTT Protocol**:
+   - **Justification**: Chosen for real-time communication between gates and the fog device.
+MQTT is lightweight and efficient.

+7. **PostgreSQL**:
+   - **Justification**: Selected as the database for its reliability and scalability.

+8. **React (Next.js)**:
+   - **Justification**: Used for the web interface due to its modern features, ease of development, and ability to create responsive user interfaces.

+9. **Flask**:
+   - **Justification**: Chosen for the backend API due to its simplicity, flexibility, and lightweight nature, which aligns with the project's requirements.

+### Efficiency and Suitability
+The selected hardware and tools were chosen to balance efficiency, cost, and suitability for the project's objectives.
+The lightweight nature of the software ensures compatibility with edge devices, while the hardware components were selected for their reliability and ability to handle real-time biometric processing tasks.